Messy Church at St. Sabinus' started in April 2011. Imagine the scene:

 The church is buzzing with conversation.
 Around a table, adults and children burst into laughter, as they wrestle with cotton wool and googly eyes, and there are helpers up to their elbows in glue.
 A youngster slaps green paint on a huge sheet of card under the watchful eye of a granny (not sure if they're related or not - it doesn't really matter).
 A five-year-old watches wide-eyed as an enthusiastic leader shows her how to weave.

 There's a delicious smell wafting out of the kitchen, the children trying to guess what the meal will be this time.
-The vicar gets them all warmed up with a drama game; some of the helpers feel a bit out of their comfort zone, sticking and glueing and trying to be creative.
+Some of the helpers feel a bit out of their comfort zone, sticking and glueing and trying to be creative.
 Mums catch up on the gossip while their children make something very edible with one of the helpers.

 It's a great big hive of activity, with everyone having fun and enjoying doing so many different things - parents, grandparents, carers and children (aged 4-11) joining together in art and craft activities, games, songs, stories and a meal.